ISEA Menu | Romn's Main Menu

 November 3, MCAD Auditorium

-November 6, Ted Mann Concert Hall (U of M)
+November 6, Ted Mann Concert Hall (University of Minnesota)

 Two distinct programs featuring work integrating electronics with sound/performance arts.
 Presenting a wide range of aesthetic viewpoints, the program included elements of traditional music, dance, and theater, as well as new directions in non-traditional formats.